Priscilla Hon

 Priscilla Hon (Chinese: 韓天遇; born 10 May 1998) is an Australian tennis player.

-She has achieved career-high WTA rankings of world No. 95 in singles on 6 October 2025 and No. 91 in doubles on 2 April 2018.
+She has achieved career-high WTA rankings of No. 94 in singles on 13 October 2025 and No. 91 in doubles on 2 April 2018.

 Personal life

 Hon was born in Brisbane in 1998 to Hong Kong parents who immigrated to Australia from Hong Kong in 1996.
 As a young child, she was encouraged to pursue many different athletic pursuits.
+Hon attended Brisbane's Citipointe Christian College throughout her upbringing.

 Career

 Juniors

 On the junior circuit, Hon achieved a career-high ranking of No. 13 in the world.
 She reached the semifinals of the 2014 Wimbledon Championships girls' doubles.

 2015

 In January 2015 at age 16, Hon made her senior major main-draw debut at the Australian Open., as one of seven wildcard teams in women's doubles, partnering with fellow Australian Kimberly Birrell who was also age 16.
 They lost to the fifth-seeded Americans Raquel Kops-Jones and Abigail Spears in straight sets.

 In March, Hon won her first ITF tournaments at the $15k event in Mornington where she claimed the singles title defeating Sandra Zaniewska in the final as well as claiming the doubles title alongside Tammi Patterson.

 In November, she won her second ITF singles title at the $25k event in Brisbane, defeating fellow Australian Kimberly Birrell in the final.